 It’s always useful to know what features you would like in a rice cooker.
 Think practically about what features you will and won’t use.

 Most of Yum Asia’s rice cookers have features in common – white rice, brown rice, sweet rice (for sticky/glutinous rice), quick cook, porridge, timer, keep warm and extended keep warm.
 Then each model has different add on features which you may find useful.
-These add on features include steaming (for meat and veg), cake baking, thicker/thinner congee (porridge), GABA brown, premium taste (umami), slow cook, soup, yoghurt.
+These add on features include steaming (for meat and veg), cake baking, thicker/thinner congee (porridge), Yumami, GABA brown, premium taste, slow cook, crust (Persian Tahdig), soup, yoghurt.

 By thinking about what features you would use, it will help you make your decision.
 One thing to note is that not every model will have all of the features you want, so you may need to make a choice between what functions are most important for you.